 A form of psychotherapy called cognitive behavioral therapy helps you identify unhealthy, negative beliefs and behaviors and replace them with healthy ones that can be used in different situations when needed.
 Cognitive behavioral therapy may include these skill-building techniques to help you control kleptomania urges:

 - Systematic desensitization and counter-conditioning, in which you practice relaxation techniques and other strategies while in triggering situations to learn how to reduce your urges in a healthy way

 - Covert sensitization, in which you picture yourself stealing and then facing negative consequences, such as being caught

 - Aversion therapy, in which you practice mildly painful techniques, such as holding your breath until you become uncomfortable, when you get an urge to steal

 It's not unusual to have relapses of kleptomania.
 To help avoid relapses, be sure to follow your treatment plan.
 If you feel urges to steal, contact your mental health provider or reach out to a trusted person or support group.

 You can take steps to care for yourself with healthy coping skills while getting professional treatment:

-- Stick to your treatment plan.
-Take medications as directed and attend scheduled therapy sessions.
+- Follow your treatment plan.
+Take medicines as directed and attend scheduled therapy sessions.
 Remember, it's hard work and you may have occasional setbacks.

 - Educate yourself.
 Learn about kleptomania so that you can better understand risk factors, treatments and triggering events.